quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part91_12.10_Shors_Fac.md

 ---

 #### Main Function
 The main function of the script is responsible for running Shor's algorithm.
-It randomly selects an integer \( a \) and uses the `amod15` and `qpe` functions to find factors of 15.
+It randomly selects an integer $a$ and uses the `amod15` and `qpe` functions to find factors of 15.

 :p What does the main part of the code do?
 ??x
 The main part of the script runs Shor’s algorithm to factorize the number 15.
-It iteratively selects random integers \( a \) between 2 and 14, checks if \( gcd(a, 15) = 1 \), and uses `amod15` and `qpe` functions to estimate the phase.
+It iteratively selects random integers $a $ between 2 and 14, checks if$gcd(a, 15) = 1$, and uses `amod15` and `qpe` functions to estimate the phase.
 Once a non-trivial factor is found, it prints the result.

 ```python
 if __name__ == "__main__":